Last updated on July 16th, 2021 at 05:08 pm

 Unconstrained scope creep

-Suppose there is a DRP whose objective is retiring its TDIQ, and that it has decided to also retire some (or all) instances of a particular kind of ATD, say ATD0.
+Suppose there is a DRP whose objective is retiring its TDIQ.
+And suppose it has decided to also retire instances of a particular kind of ATD, say ATD0.
 Although that activity would represent an expansion of scope beyond retiring the TDIQ, it might be acceptable and it might even be prudent.
-But as the team undertakes to retire ATD0, it might confront a similar quandary relative to the relationship between the ATD0 and yet another kind of ATD, which we might call ATD1.
+But as the team undertakes to retire ATD0, it might confront a similar problem.
+That problem relates to the relationship between the ATD0 and yet another kind of ATD, which we might call ATD1.
 The DRP team might then decide to expand scope again.
 And so on.
 In general, there is no self-evident stopping point for such a chain of scope expansion.
 In these circumstances, scope creep can become an unmitigated risk, threatening the coherence and focus of the DRP, with consequences for its budget and schedule.

 In some cases, some of the ATD might be so intertwined with the TDIQ that retiring some instances of the TDIQ necessarily retires some of the ATD.
 And in other cases, leaving the ATD in place severely complicates retiring the TDIQ.
 In still other cases, leaving the ATD in place leaves the assets in a complex state that makes ongoing maintenance or enhancement work more difficult.
 In these cases, what I called the ATD approach above is plainly the wiser course, compared to the TDIQ approach.

 Policymakers have a role to play here.
-They can develop guidance for DRP teams to apply as they come upon these difficult situations to help them decide whether to take the ATD approach or the TDIQ approach.
+They can develop guidance for DRP teams to apply as they come upon these difficult situations.
+That guidance can help them decide whether to take the ATD approach or the TDIQ approach.
 The military calls this guidance “rules of engagement,” while politicians call it “guardrails.”

 Deciding between the ATD and TDIQ approaches on a whim, or on what feels right at the moment, inevitably leads to a chaos of inconsistency and scope creep.
-The safest course is to adopt wise policy—rules of engagement—and to adjust them as the organization learns more and more about retiring technical debt from its assets.
+The safest course is to adopt wise rules of engagement.
+Then adjust them as the organization learns more about retiring technical debt from its assets.

 - Legacy technical debt retirement decisions